KraigM/homebridge-wink/README.md

 #### Chamberlain garage opener does not seem to response to commands

 Unfortunately, Chamberlain garage openers are only controllable when using [Android client ID authentication](#android-client-id). ([Source](https://github.com/python-wink/python-wink/issues/23#issuecomment-197431701))

+#### GoControl garage opener does not seem to response to commands

+It has been reported that GoControl garage openers do not respond when using OAuth Password Grant, instead I recommend using [OAuth Authorization Code](#oauth-authorization-code). ([Source](https://github.com/sibartlett/homebridge-wink3/issues/21))

 #### Is Pivot Power Genius supported?